 I believe we are doing this all wrong.
 Not the medical part.
-I think the world is getting that right as evidenced by the success of gene mapping, vaccines, chloroquine, azithromycin, anti-virals, etc. The medical crisis might be a supply chain problem at this point.
+I think the world is getting that right as evidenced by the success of gene mapping, vaccines, hydroxychloroquine/zinc, anti-bodies, anti-virals, etc. The medical crisis might be a supply chain problem at this point.
 Still deadly serious, but there's a light at the end of the tunnel.
 However, the economic crisis is an unfolding disaster.

-The current approach looks like the Dutch boy with his finger in the dyke.
-Except he's trying to plug a million holes with ten fingers.
-It's simply not possible and doomed to failure.
+The current approach is like the Dutch boy with his fingers in the dyke.
+Except he's trying to plug a million holes with his fingers.
+It's simply not possible and doomed to fail.

-The government is talking about bailing out every individual industry involved, well, at least the big ones with lobbyists.
-Airlines, cruise ships (yeah, there's an essential industry!) automobiles, chain restaurants, banks, planes, hotels, etc. will all get generous bailouts in the trillions.
-And these industries were the ones who for years have been blowing trillions in stock buybacks to enrich their execs!
-Why should they get a blank check?
-What could possibly go wrong?
-Answer: everything.
+The government is talking about trying to bail out every individual industry involved, well, at least the big ones with lots of lobbyists.
+Airlines, cruise ships (yeah, there's an essential industry) automobiles, chain restaurants, banks, planes, hotels, etc., will all get generous bailouts in the trillions.
+And these industries were the ones who for years have been blowing their money on stock buybacks to enrich their execs.
+Why should they get a blank check worth trillions?
+They shouldn't.

 Meanwhile, massage therapists, wait staff, carpenters, bartenders, yoga instructors, musicians, small businesses, restaurants, bars, and people like YOU are completely out of work and on their own.

 Believe it or not, this is NOT a MONEY problem.
-It IS a TIME problem.
+It's a TIME problem.

 Going back to the dyke analogy, what if there was a way to freeze the ocean?

-Suspend all debt, taxes, rents, leases, insurance, etc. until this is over.
-We simply go into timeout for the shutdown weeks or months and add that time to the end.
-The timeout would freeze bank loans, the entire bond market, municipal market, mortgages, rents auto leases, loans, insurance, and all taxes.
-Nobody would be obliged to pay anything, and nobody would be able to demand anything regarding these obligations.
-Bankruptcies, evictions, lawsuits, etc would all be in timeout.
+1. Suspend all time related expenses: debt, taxes, rents, leases, insurance, etc. until this is over.
+We simply go into timeout for the shutdown weeks or months and add that time to the end with interest.
+This would freeze bank loans, the entire bond market, municipal market, mortgages, rents auto leases, loans, insurance, and all taxes, etc. Nobody would be obliged to pay anything, and nobody would be able to demand anything regarding these obligations.
+Bankruptcies, evictions, lawsuits, etc would all be in suspended animation until normalcy returns.

-To deal with the need to eat and live, everyone who needs money in the U.S. could go on the existing food stamp program (SNAP), which would be increased to encompass other essential expenses like energy, gas, and drugs.
+2. To deal with the need to sustain life, everyone who needs money in the U.S. would go on the existing food stamp program (SNAP), which would be increased to encompass other essential expenses like energy, gas, and medications.

-SNAP is an existing program so it wouldn't require much modification to scale up for the entire population.
-(Alternatively, checks could be sent to everyone, but what could go wrong with that?)
+SNAP is an existing program.
+It wouldn't require much modification to scale up for the entire population.
+(Alternatively, checks could be sent to everyone, but what could possibly go wrong with that?)

-The timeout bill would be short and cheap.
-The only money spent would be for citizens to sustain life.
-No money would go to businesses and corporations.
-None.
+The timeout bill would be much shorter than the bailout monstrosity and way cheaper.
+The only money spent would be for citizens to sustain life and governments as loans.
+No money would need to go to businesses and corporations.

-[Update: However, the government will never do this.
+[Update: Unfortunately, the government will never do this.
 Why?
 First, freezing the economy would be a huge statistical hit to GDP and the unemployment numbers.
-Pumping trillions into a bailout will flow directly to GDP and paying employees who can't work will keep unemployment numbers low!
-Trump can't have bad headlines!
+Pumping trillions into a bailout will flow directly to GDP and paying employees who can't work will moderate unemployment numbers.
+Politicians can't allow the bad optics of crashing GDP and rising employment numbers.
+That would spook the markets, God forbid.
 Second, Democrats see this as an opportunity to blackmail Trump to sign their agenda.
-That's why we will spend trillions of dollars we don't have for pork in a 2000 page bill that no one will read.
+Both sides want a 2000 page bill that no one will ever read except the lobbyists who write it.
+That's why we will spend trillions of dollars we don't have and flood the market with the monetary equivalent of Fentanyl.
 Sad!]